DuskNgai/CS100-Ray-Tracing/readme.md

 3. Create a `scripts` directory which stores the scripts for building the project.
 4. Create a `src` directory which stores the source files.
 5. Create a `include` directory which stores the header files.
+6. Create a `result` directory which stores the result images.
-6. Create a `main.c` file in the `src` directory.
-Add it to projected managed source files.
+7. Create a `main.c` file in the `src` directory.
+Add it to project managed source files.

 #### Run the Project